 Elevation A is the wall where the door was installed.
 The wine racks to the left of the entryway consist of column wine racks, a tabletop, two drawers and two cabinets, which serve as the corking station of the wine cellar.

 Elevation B is the left wall as you enter the wine room.
 We used a true-radius curve wine rack to create a smooth transition from Elevation A. We incorporated individual wine racks at the top section, and a high reveal display row at the middle.
 The display row stores some of the client’s bottles at an angle to keep the cork moist.

 When the cork loses its moisture, it shrinks and becomes brittle, losing its elastic properties.
 When this happens, an unwanted amount of air will mix with the wine.
 This can be detrimental to wine because it causes oxidation.
 When oxidized, the wine will smell like a wet cardboard or burnt fruit.

 Below the display row are two X bins, which are ideal for bulk storage.
 They also provide a better airflow in between the bottles.
 There are two case storage bins below the X bins.

 Elevations C and D

 The focal point of this room is the back wall (Elevation C).
 We included a peninsula table and an arch at the center.
-The attractive piece of artwork in the arch added character to this basement wine cellar designed and built by Wine Cellar Specialists and Custom Wine Cellars Los Angeles.
+The attractive piece of artwork in the arch added character to this small basement wine cellar designed and built by Wine Cellar Specialists and Custom Wine Cellars Los Angeles.